kurokobo/psdify/Docs/docs/cmdlets/Add-DifyFile.md

 ## DESCRIPTION

 The `Add-DifyFile` cmdlet uploads one or more files to the Dify platform.
 You can specify files directly using the `-Path` parameter or pass file objects through the pipeline to the `-Item` parameter.
 An optional `-Source` parameter can be used to provide additional source information for the uploaded files.

+NOTE: This help was primarily created by a generative AI.
+It may contain partially inaccurate expressions.

 ## EXAMPLES